hb-gatsby/gatsby-starter-lumen/content/posts/2020-02-17-getting-started-with-terminal-sites.md

 ![Encrypted](/media/certroot.png "Encrypted")

-If you run into any issues during this process please feel free to reach out on our website, in our [Community Chat](https://join.slack.com/t/terminal-public/shared_invite/enQtOTM1MjQ3NTExMDU3LTNkYjU1ZGJhZGUyYjgwN2I3OThjY2U5OThlMGY2MGY0OGYxMDI1OWIwMTMwYzViZGY4ZGU0NDA0YmY4ZjVhOTg), on our [Twitter](https://twitter.com/terminaldotco) or at hi@terminal.co as we are always more than happy to help out.
+If you run into any issues during this process please feel free to reach out on our website, in our [Community Chat](https://join.slack.com/t/terminal-public/shared_invite/enQtOTM1MjQ3NTExMDU3LTNkYjU1ZGJhZGUyYjgwN2I3OThjY2U5OThlMGY2MGY0OGYxMDI1OWIwMTMwYzViZGY4ZGU0NDA0YmY4ZjVhOTg), on our [Twitter](https://twitter.com/terminaldotco) or at support@terminal.co as we are always more than happy to help out.